dylngg/pinyon/README.md

 The internal `help` command details what commands are available in Pinyon.

 To exit, hit Ctrl-C. The `exit` command inside Pinyon does nothing.

+## Developing

+A `compile_commands.json` file, often used by editors such as VS Code, can be generated using [compiledb](https://github.com/nickdiego/compiledb).
+You might want to edit the `COMPILEDB` macro in the [Makefile](Makefile), depending on how you installed it.